A Complete Guide to Improving Your HVAC for Better Indoor Air Quality

 There are other types of filters available as well which can remove finer particulate, called HEPA filters.
 These are recommended for people with allergies.

 Similarly, for ducted systems, the ductwork needs to be frequently inspected.
-Rodents and even birds can sometimes take refuge within the ductwork, and be a source of bad odor.
+Rodents and even birds can sometimes take refuge within the ductwork.
+It can be a source of bad odor in your AC.

 Aftermarket Air Purifiers